vllm-project/vllm/docs/source/models/spec_decode.rst

       verify this property using `this assertion implementation <https://github.com/vllm-project/vllm/blob/b67ae00cdbbe1a58ffc8ff170f0c8d79044a684a/tests/spec_decode/e2e/conftest.py#L291>`_

 3. **vLLM Logprob Stability**
-   - vLLM currently does not guarantee stable log probabilities (logprobs) across different batch sizes, which might cause small variations in output probabilities.
-   This issue may stem from non-deterministic behaviors in batched operations or numerical instability in Torch operations. as explained in the `Numerical Accuracy section <https://pytorch.org/docs/stable/notes/numerical_accuracy.html#batched-computations-or-slice-computations>`_
+   - - vLLM does not currently guarantee stable token log probabilities (logprobs).
+This can result in different outputs for the same request across runs.
+For more details, see the FAQ section titled *Can the output of a prompt vary across runs in vLLM?* in the `FAQs <../serving/faq.rst>`.

 **Conclusion**